BioX-NKU/Fountain/README.md

 ## Package installation

-It is prefered to create a new environment for Fountain.
+It is recommended to create a new environment for Fountain.

 ```
 conda create -n Fountain python==3.8
 conda activate Fountain
 ```

-Fountain is available on [PyPI](https://pypi.org/project/scFountain/), and could be installed using
+Fountain is available on [PyPI](https://pypi.org/project/scFountain/) and can be installed using

 ```
 pip install scFountain